-- Attaining a standard of scholarship such as would be reached by three quarters of study in the department after fulfilling the requirements for an undergraduate major in the department.
-Normally, this means completing 30 units of graduate courses and 15 additional units of work at the 100 level or higher. - 2.
+- 1. A minimum of 30 of the 45 units must be graduate-level courses (generally 20-level or higher, but not always) and the remaining 15 units of work must be at the 100-level or higher. - 2.
 Satisfactory completion of 20 units of graduate-level courses in Classics and of 10 units of graduate-level courses in other programs. - 3.
-Satisfactory completion of 15 additional units of courses in either ancient Greek or Latin at the 100 level or higher. - 4.
+Satisfactory completion of 15 additional units of courses in either ancient Greek or Latin at the 100-level or higher. - 4.
 Writing a thesis, or passing an exam on a particular topic, or having written work accepted by the Graduate Committee as an equivalent.
 Three completed and satisfactory seminar papers are normally an acceptable equivalent, provided each paper has earned the grade of B + or higher. - 5.
-Students must pass a reading exam in one of the following languages: German, French or Italian.
-In exceptional circumstances, the Graduate Committee will permit a different language, e.g. Modern Greek or Russian, to be substituted in keeping with research plans.
-As of September 2014, modern language exams will be based on individualized reading lists: five academic monographs or equivalent, chosen by the student in consultation with the Director of Graduate Studies and agreed in writing at least two months in advance.
-Students will be allowed to use paper and online dictionaries.
-Exams will be offered twice a year: at the start of the Fall term and the end of the Spring term.
-Incoming graduates may choose to be tested as early as the Fall term exam.
+Students must pass a modern language reading exam in one of the following languages: German, French or Italian.
+In exceptional circumstances, the Graduate Studies Committee may permit a different language, e.g., Modern Greek or Russian, to be substituted in keeping with research plans.
+Students are allowed to use paper and online dictionaries.
+Exams are offered once a quarter (Autumn, Winter, Spring).
+Incoming graduates may choose to be tested as early as the Autumn Quarter.
 The department strongly encourages students to take modern language exams as early as possible in the program.
-If the first attempt to pass the exam is unsuccessful, the student will be allowed to retake the test only once.
-Failing the second examination will mean automatic dismissal from the program.
-A grade of B- or higher is required to pass. - 6.
+If the first attempt to pass the exam is unsuccessful, the student is allowed to retake the test only once.
+Failing the second examination means automatic dismissal from the program.
+A grade of 'B-' or higher is required to pass. - 6.
 Completion and approval of a Program Proposal for a Master's Degree form during the first quarter of enrollment, at least five days prior to the Final Study List deadline.